ansible/awx/tools/docker-isolated/README.md

 ## Instructions on using an isolated node

 The building of the isolated node is done in the `make docker-compose-build` target.
-Its image uses a different tag from the tools_tower container.
+Its image uses a different tag from the tools_awx container.

 Given that the images are built, you can run the combined docker compose target.
 This uses the base `docker-compose.yml` with modifications found in `docker-isolated-override.yml`.